Liar, Liar (novel series): Light novel

 The series is written by Haruki Kuō and illustrated by konomi.
-Media Factory published the series under their MF Bunko J imprint.
-They have published twelve volumes since April 2019.
+Media Factory published the series in fifteen volumes from April 2019 to November 2023 under their MF Bunko J imprint.
 The light novel is licensed by Yen Press for English publication.

 Manga

 A manga adaptation with art by Funa Yukina has been serialized in Media Factory's seinen manga magazine Monthly Comic Alive since August 2019.
-It has been collected in two tankōbon volumes.
+It has been collected in four tankōbon volumes.
+During their panel at Anime NYC in 2024, Yen Press announced that they also licensed the manga adaptation for English publication.

 Anime

 An anime adaptation was announced on April 1, 2021, which is April Fool's Day.
 It was later revealed to be a television series produced by Geek Toys and directed by Satoru Ono and Naoki Matsuura, with scripts written by Momoka Toyoda, character designs handled by Yumi Nakamura, and music composed by Kuniyuki Takahashi and Keiichi Hirokawa from Monaca.
-The series is set to premiere in July 2023 on Tokyo MX and other networks.
+The series aired from July 8 to September 23, 2023, on Tokyo MX and other networks.
+The opening theme song is "Lies Goes On" by May'n, while the ending theme song is "Fakey Merry Game" by Smile Princess.
+Crunchyroll streamed the series.
+Medialink licensed the series in Taiwan, South and Southeast Asia; will stream it on Ani-One Asia's Youtube channel via their ULTRA subscription service.